s17459/BMI_calc/README.md

 # BMI_calc
-This is app made on PAMO classes for practice.
+This is app made for PAMO classes for practice.
 Author: Patryk Szczepański (s17459)